Key messages that form the basis of the consultation response to be submitted by my office

 Children and young people must be able to rely on the UNCRC in courts and tribunals for their rights to be fully protected.

 Incorporation requires proactive measures, protections and processes to ensure that children’s rights are central in all decisions which affect children and young people; but it also requires effective remedies to ensure enforceability and accountability.

 We are pleased that the Scottish Government acknowledges the need for an effective remedy within the consultation paper.
-This is an essential part of incorporation as set out by the UN Committee on the Rights of the Child, as indicated by paragraphs 24-25 of General Comment No. 5.
+This is an essential part of incorporation as set out by the UN Committee on the Rights of the Child.

 The strength of the Scottish legal system means that it has consistently been able to develop jurisprudence and adjudicate on points of law, and our Advisory Group’s Bill sets out considerations to help inform these decisions.
 Full and direct incorporation would place children’s human rights firmly as a priority within our legal system.

 Urgency is required to ensure the UNCRC can be incorporated within this session of the Parliament as committed to by the First Minister on 28th April 2019.
 The Scottish Government must set out a clear timeline for how this can be achieved, ensuring sufficient time for the Scottish Parliament to give it proper scrutiny.

 Robust scrutiny and examination of legislation is essential; therefore a Bill should be introduced this year – the 30th Anniversary of the UNCRC – in order to allow sufficient time for this scrutiny to take place.
 A draft bill was presented to the Deputy First Minister and Minister for Children and Young People on 20th November 2018.

 Children’s human rights must be protected now; this cannot and should not wait any longer.